zrythm/zrythm/doc/user/getting-started/faq.rst

 Zrythm is software for composing, recording, editing, arranging, mixing and mastering audio and MIDI data.
-Such software is commonly referred to as digital audio workstations (DAWs).
+Such software is commonly referred to as a digital audio workstation (DAW).
 Zrythm provides all the tools needed to create entire tracks.

 ..